leahneukirchen/nitro/README.md

 written but is ignored, only the newline is relevant.
 Then nitro considers the service UP.

+This mechanism is compatible with s6 and dinit.

 If the file `notification-fd` does not exist, nitro considers services to be up after 2 seconds.

-This mechanism is compatible with s6 and dinit.
+Alternatively, you can use `nitroctl ready` to mark services up explicitly (e.g. from other services).
+In this case, put a `0` into `notification-fd` to prevent being marked up `UP` automatically.

 ## Control socket configuration